 The planet’s biosphere is failing and oceans are dying.
 This is not a warning but a fact.
 So get ready.
 Never in human history has there ever been such a critical point.
 Social unrest and upheaval, water wars, starvation migration, debt, and invasions are guaranteed if history is any guide.

 Human activity is changing the climate.
 In pre-industrial times, the carbon dioxide (C02) level in the atmosphere was 280 ppm (part per million).
-The highest levels in recent geologic history between 3 and 3.2 million years ago is 400 ppm and this number was set as the tipping point.
+The highest levels in recent geologic history between 3 and 3.2 million years ago was 400 ppm and this number was set as the tipping point.
 In May, 2010, the level was 387 ppm and rising fast.
-The point of no return, or tipping point is closing and everything must be done to reduce fossil fuel consumption.
+The point of no return, has been passed in 2016, and then it was 403 ppm.